 4. Where can I buy water?

 Water is readily available to purchase in almost every section of the Camino.
-Whether it’s small shops in villages or enterprising locals who have set up stalls by the side of the road, it’s difficult to pinpoint many stretches where you won’t be able to buy any water.
+You will find small shops in villages and enterprising locals with stalls by the side of the road, so it is difficult to name many stretches where you cannot buy water.

 But that’s not to say you should assume.
 When you set out in the morning, it’s always worth having a quick look over the map for the day ahead to see how many villages or towns you will pass through and how frequently, then plan your water load accordingly.